Diderot-Language/examples/heron/README.md

 	diderotc --double --exec heron.diderot

-at which point `./heron -eps 1e-8` will finish, producing roots for all values in the [minval,maxval] range.
+at which point `./heron -eps 1e-8` will finish, with every strand producing a more accurate answer.